MiSArch/infrastructure-k8s/README.md

 - **main.tf**: Defines the Kubernetes namespace `misarch` and establishes image pull secrets required for pulling Docker images from external repositories.
 - **ingress.tf**: Sets up the Nginx ingress for managing external access.
 Configurations for SSL redirection and proxy buffer sizes are also defined here.
 All services to be exposed have to be configured here.
 - **dapr.tf**: Deploys the Dapr runtime using Helm charts.
 Also includes the setup for state and pub-sub components using Redis.
-- **keel.tf**: Manages the deployment of Keel, a tool used for automated Kubernetes deployments, via Helm charts.
 - **keycloak.tf**: Handles the setup for Keycloak, used for identity and access management.
 It utilizes Helm charts for deployment and includes admin user and password settings.

 ### Frontend Deployment